PHIL7004: AI Safety & Security

 Description: You will submit a formal proposal for your Final Paper consisting of an extended 500-word abstract and an annotated bibliography.
 The abstract must go beyond a simple topic description by outlining the logical progression of your intended argument and clearly stating the conclusion you aim to defend.
 The bibliography must include sources outside of the provided syllabus to demonstrate independent research capability.

 Description: This is not a summary of your entire paper.
-You must deliver a high-intensity, 5-minute pitch focusing on one single idea or specific premise from your upcoming paper.
-You will be cut off strictly at the 5-minute mark.
+You must deliver a high-intensity, 10-minute pitch focusing on one single idea or specific premise from your upcoming paper.
+You will be cut off strictly at the 10-minute mark.
 The goal of this format is to crowd-source objections and stress-test the most vulnerable or complex part of your argument against class feedback.

 Description: A substantial research paper on a topic related to AI Safety & Security.
 You are encouraged to synthesize the research done for your Abstract and the feedback received during your Presentation.
-The paper should not merely review the literature; it must make a novel philosophical intervention, such as defending a view against a recent counterargument, exposing a hidden assumption in a standard safety argument, or applying a specific ethical framework to a novel AI capability.
+The paper should aim to do more than merely review the literature; it should aim to make a philosophical intervention, such as defending a view against a recent counterargument, exposing a hidden assumption in an argument, or applying a specific ethical framework to a novel AI capability, and so on.